 For the next step, if you don’t have a mixer – just whisk by hand, adding the ingredients in the same order until batter is smooth.

 In a mixer fitted with the paddle attachment, beat cream cheese on medium speed for about 2 minutes until smooth.
 Make sure you use room temperature cream cheese.
 Add sugar and beat on medium speed for 2 minutes until smooth.
 Add the eggs, one at a time, until fully combined.
 Scrape down the sides and the bottom of the bowl occasionally.
 Add vanilla and sour cream and beat until incorporated and smooth.
 Fold in Snickers and (try to) control yourself not to eat them.
 Sprinkle with chocolate chips and (try to) control yourself not to eat them either.

 Baking time.
 My cake was ready in about 40 minutes.
 Don’t wait until the cheesecake is completely set – the center should be slightly wobbly.
 It will set once cooled.
 If the cake starts to brown while baking, cover it loosely with aluminum foil.

-Now for the fun part.
-Ok, not really.
-Time to wait.
-The only thing standing between you and that first bite is a few hours.
+And now, the only thing standing between you and that first bite is a few hours.
 Let the cake cool at room temperature for one hour.
-Then, put it in the refrigerator to set completely, for at least 4 hours.
-With cheesecakes, the flavor improves with every minute that passes over the first 24 hours.
+Then, place it in the fridge to set completely, for at least a few hours, but I highly recommend making this a day ahead, as the flavor improves with every minute that passes over the first 24 hours.
 This means the longer you wait to taste your cheesecake, the yummier it will be.